-Medical PRUs: Local Authority establishments that provide education for children unable to attend their registered school due to their medical needs.
+• Alternative Provision: Establishments commissioned by the Local Authority to provide education for children unable to attend their registered school due to their medical needs.

 4. Roles and Responsibilities

 4.1 The Local Authority must arrange suitable full-time education for children of compulsory school age who, because of illness, would not receive suitable education without such provision.
 The King's (The Cathedral) School has a duty to support the Local Authority in doing so.